Golf Capsules | Metro News

 Share via Email

-Former pitcher Mark Mulder was three points back, and defending champion Mardy Fish was third with 46 points.
-Mulder had a 21-point day, and former tennis player Fish scored 29 points.

-Austin followed his opening 59 with a 66 for a 73-point total.
-Joe Durant was second at 68 after a 34-point round, and Brandy Jobe earned 32 points to reach 65.
+Mulder rallied to top of the celebrity division, scoring 30 points in a 67 to finish with 77 points.
+Former tennis player Mardy Fish, the winner last year, and former kicker Ryan Longwell tied for second with 67 points.
+Second-round leader Ray Allen was fourth with 66.

+Mulder made two six-point eagles, chipping in from 25 yards on the par-5 seventh and holing a 25-footer on the par-5 12th.

-Lexi Thompson was tied for ninth with 55 points to top the four LPGA Tour players in the professional field.
-Brooke Henderson was tied for 19th with 49 points, and Brittany Lang was Brittany Lincicome were tied for 26th in the 31-player field with 44 points.
-All of the players are teeing off from the same tees.
+Lexi Thompson was 11th with 83 points to top the four LPGA Tour players in the professional field.

 LATIN AMERICA AMATEUR

-Ortiz, a junior at Arkansas, started playing conservatively when the wind picked up at Panama Golf Club and shot a 3-under 67.
-Gana picked up two birdies down the stretch to salvage a 69.

-They were at 2-under 208, one shot ahead of 18-year-old Joaquin Niemann of Chile, who had a 67.
+The 19-year-old Gana thought he had it won in regulation at the Golf Club of Panama until his 15-foot par putt on the 18th hole caught the right edge of the cup.
+He closed with a 1-over 71 and slipped into a three-man playoff with his best friend, Joaquin Niemann of Chile, and Alvaro Ortiz of Mexico.

+On the second playoff hole, the 433-yard 10th, Gana had 97 yards to a front pin.
+He eyed it the whole way until it settled 3 feet from the cup.
+He calmly tapped in his birdie putt after Ortiz, who missed his birdie try from some 65 feet away, made par.
+Niemann caught a plugged lie in a bunker and made bogey.

-The winner gets an invitation to the Masters and is exempt into the final stage of qualifying for the U.S. Open and British Open.
+The winner of the Latin American Amateur, which began three years ago, gets an invitation to play in the Masters and an exemption into the final stages of qualifying for the U.S. Open and British Open.

-Ortiz is the younger brother of Carlos Ortiz, who has played on the PGA Tour the last two years.
-He has represented Mexico each of the last two times in the World Amateur Team Championship.